- Information Collected

 Access to either paper-based or computerised records will only be granted to University staff where there is a demonstrated need for this access in accordance with that staff members duties or responsibilities.
 No other staff or external organisations will be entitled to access this information.

-However, the University will provide access to information to a law enforcement agency or other government agency if such access is legally warranted in the course of an official investigation.
+However, the University may provide access to information to a law enforcement agency or other government agency if such access is legally warranted in the course of an official investigation.

 Wherever legal and practical, individuals have the opportunity to deal with the University anonymously.
 This practice is best suited to the distribution of generic advice as individual circumstances are frequently required in order to respond effectively to more detailed and complex questions or issues.